 With our work almost finished, we reached out to Public Works staff for an inspection.
 It passed with flying colors!
 This trail should be safe and accessible for another 20 years.

-We’d like to Oakland Public Works, Friends of Sausal Creek, Friends of Joaquin Miller Park, Rob Werner & Siew Chan Werner, and Ashby Lumber for their partnership on this project.
+We’d like to Oakland Public Works, Friends of Sausal Creek, Friends of Joaquin Miller Park, Rob Werner & Siew Chan Werner, Ashby Lumber, and the Optimist Club of San Leandro for their support with this project.
 Also thanks to Park Patrol volunteers Gary, Evan, Chris, Paul, Nelson, John, and Luke for your many hours of hard work!

 Total volunteer work days: 16